 Anchoring with sufficient scope brings the direction of strain close to parallel with the seabed.
 In general the longer your rode the better.
 10:1 scope is preferable in windy conditions.

-It is recommended that an average cruising boat carries at least 300 feet of rode, which will allow for 10:1 scope in 25 feet of water (5 feet allotted for free-board height).
+An average cruising boat is recommended to carry at least 300 feet of rode, which will allow for 10:1 scope in 25 feet of water (5 feet allotted for free-board height).
 This will ensure that most of the time you can anchor with 10:1 Scope.

 It is generally accepted that in a storm situation we strive to put out 10:1 scope, but why?
 See how anchors maximum holding power varies with changing scope.

 Many cruisers find that 10:1 scope is a nice compromise between rode length and maximizing anchors holding power.